 Abuse occurs most often in private.
-If the incident does take place in private, the criminal case can develop into the word of the abuser against the word of the victim.
+If the incident does take place in private, the criminal case can develop into the word of the person causing harm against the word of the person experiencing abuse.
 Other witnesses may be able to help depending on what they know or have seen.
-It can also help if a victim has kept a record of abuse.
+It can also help if the person experiencing abuse has kept a record of the abuse.

 For the purposes of giving evidence, there are two issues:

 Being competent to give evidence means you are:

 - able to respond rationally to questions about the facts in issue,

 - able to communicate the evidence and give an intelligible account of what you witnessed (this includes the ability to have perceived it in the first place and the ability to recollect), and